Exponential speedup in quantum simulation of Kogut-Susskind Hamiltonian via orbifold lattice: Conclusions and outlook

 The fundamental simplicity of the orbifold lattice stems from emergent geometry, arising from matrix models with specific backgrounds~\cite{Kaplan:2002wv,Arkani-Hamed:2001kyx} -- a concept that extends to noncommutative geometry in matrix models~\cite{Gharibyan:2020bab}.
 Theories on emergent spaces inherit elegant structures from their original formulations, suggesting that nature's constructions may surpass human design, as dynamically generated spatial dimensions exhibit superior properties compared to artificially constructed lattices~\cite{Gharibyan:2020bab}.
 Gauge/gravity dualities~\cite{Maldacena:1997re} provide even deeper insights, connecting gravitational geometries with non-gravitational theories.\footnote{ It may be useful to note that Kaplan, Katz, and Unsal studied lattice formulation of super Yang-Mills theory motivated by gauge/gravity duality and invented the orbifold lattice construction~\cite{Kaplan_Unsal_private_communication}. } Enhanced understanding of emergent geometry could lead to more efficient quantum simulation protocols.
 Importantly, the universal framework for Hamiltonians of the form \eqref{generic_class} applies across diverse theories -- from simple toy models to matrix models and quantum field theories dual to superstring/M-theory.
 This unifying perspective reveals that quantum simulations of QCD and superstring/M-theory are fundamentally interconnected; by advancing our understanding of both simultaneously, we stand to gain deeper insights and achieve more significant progress in quantum simulation capabilities.

-The authors thank Graham Van Goffrier, Shunji Matsuura, Emanuele Mendicelli, Enrico Rinaldi, Andreas Sch\"{a}fer, David Schaich, and Carsten Urbach for discussions and comments.
-The authors thank Emanuele Mendicelli and Andreas Sch\"{a}fer for carefully checking the manuscript and providing valuable feedback.
+The authors thank Graham Van Goffrier, Shunji Matsuura, Enrico Rinaldi, Andreas Sch\"{a}fer, David Schaich, Jesse Stryker, and Carsten Urbach for discussions and comments.
+The authors thank Andreas Sch\"{a}fer for carefully checking the manuscript and providing valuable feedback.
+G.~B.\ is funded by the Deutsche Forschungsgemeinschaft (DFG) under Grant No.~432299911 and 431842497.
 M.~H.~thanks the STFC for the support through the consolidated grant ST/Z001072/1.
-G.~B.\ is funded by the Deutsche Forschungsgemeinschaft (DFG) under Grant No.~432299911 and 431842497.
+E.~M. was supported by UK Research and Innovation Future Leader Fellowship {MR/X015157/1}.
 Part of the computing time for this project has been provided by the compute cluster ARA of the University of Jena.
+Part of the numerical simulations were undertaken on Barkla High Performance Computing facilities at the University of Liverpool.\\